American Heart Association

 What You'll Find On This Page?

-- Articles from the AHA, highlighting important health topics like how to identify cardiac arrest vs. heart attacks and how exercising and managing stress can reduce risk of heart-related disease.
+- AHA articles highlighting important health topics, including “how to identify cardiac arrest vs. heart attacks” and “how exercising and managing stress can reduce risk of heart-related disease.

-- Heart-Check certified2 recipe section full of meals that meet the AHA's specific nutritional requirements.
+- Heart-Check Certified Recipes section full of meals that meet the AHA's specific nutritional requirements.2

 Heart Health Articles